AndyRWatson/nodeWeatherReport/README.md

 let credentials="insert your IBM Cloud Weather Company API key here"
 ```

-### Update weatherReport.js with IBM address of turbine
+### Update weatherReport.js with host IP address of turbine
-To allow the application to control the wind turbine speed you will need to ensure that the IP address of the wind turbine is correctly set within *./server/routers/weatherReport.js*
+To allow the application to control the wind turbine speed you will need to ensure that the IP address of the wind turbine is correctly set within *./server/routers/weatherReport.js*.
+As the turbine is controlled by an express app the port number will typically have defaulted to *3000* and not need changing

 ```
 var turbineHostname="192.168.0.100";